World Menopause Day

 • Most women will stop having periods between the ages of 45 and 55.

-• Perimenopause is the beginning of a woman’s transition into menopause.
+• Perimenopause marks the beginning of a woman’s transition into menopause.

-• Menopause affects bone health, so women should eat lots of calcium, take Vitamin D supplements, and avoid smoking.
+• Menopause affects bone health, so women should consume plenty of calcium, take vitamin D supplements, and avoid smoking.

 • Menopause can affect a woman’s heart health as arteries become less flexible.